Last Updated on

 With RBC, you may not qualify for the card if you have a low credit score, but they claim to look at your overall financial picture (e.g. your savings, income to debt ratio and more) when deciding on whether to approve you for the card or not.
 If you are approved, you get benefits like purchase protection, zero fraud liability, and 3¢ off each litre of gas at Petro-Canada gas stations.

-Top Card for Guaranteed Unsecured Credit Card Approval
+Best Guaranteed Unsecured Credit Card for Bad Credit

 The Capital One® Low Rate Guaranteed Mastercard®

 Capital One has always strived to help Canadians improve their credit score, which is why the Capital One® Low Rate Guaranteed Mastercard® is such a popular option.
+In fact, it's our top choice for the best credit card for guaranteed unsecured credit card approval.
 As the name implies, you’re guaranteed to be approved as long as:

 - You can provide $75-$300 in security funds